 What is open access?

-The Open Access movement is a response to a number of developments and challenges within scholarly communications
+The open and free availability of research outputs to anyone at point of access.
+The Open Access movement is a response to a number of developments and challenges within the scholarly communication and open science landscape.

 - Technology allows quicker and cheaper dissemination of research outputs